Soft and Hard Scaled Relative Graphs for Nonlinear Feedback Stability: Introduction

-To enrich the SRG-based systems theory, we further develop an $\ltep$-framework by proposing the so-called \emph{hard SRG} with respect to trajectories lying in $\ltep$ as an extended space of $\lt$, where the integrals are taken from time $0$ to finite time $T>0$.
-The hard-type definition stands in contrast to the original \emph{soft SRG} definition in terms of $\lt$-trajectories, where the integrals are taken from time $0$ to $\infty$.
+To enrich the SRG-based systems theory, we further develop an $\ltep$-framework by proposing the so-called \emph{hard} SRG with respect to trajectories lying in $\ltep$.
+The $\ltep$ space is an extension of $\lt$, in which the integrals are taken from time $0$ to any finite time $T>0$.
+The hard-type definition stands in contrast to the original \emph{soft} SRG definition in terms of $\lt$-trajectories, where the integrals are taken from time $0$ to $\infty$.
 In doing so, the proposed soft and hard SRGs can respectively recover to the two existing definitions of incremental positivity and incremental passivity \cite[Ch.~VI]{Desoer:75}.
 A hard-type definition in general is much stronger than its corresponding soft-type.
-The main benefit that comes with a hard-type definition is that its graph separation result for feedback stability is more straightforward and easier to establish when compared with that utilizes the soft-type counterpart since the latter often requires extra \emph{homotopy arguments}.
+The main benefit of a hard-type definition is that the corresponding graph separation result for feedback stability is more straightforward and easier to establish when compared with its soft-type counterpart, since the latter often requires additional \emph{homotopy} arguments.
 Such a distinction is acknowledged throughout our proposed results.
-Apart from incremental passivity, other hard-type input-output notions include hard IQCs \cite{Seiler:14,Carrasco:19, Khong:21}.
-Hard-type notions are more common in the state-space control theory, particularly in dissipativity theory \cite{Willems:72, Hill:80}.
-Dissipation inequalities are mostly of the hard type: incremental dissipativity \cite{Stan:07, Sepulchre:22_incremental, Verhoek:23, Liu:23}, differential dissipativity \cite{Forni18}, and dynamic dissipativity \cite{Khong:22}, to name a few.
+Apart from incremental passivity, other hard-type input-output notions include the hard IQC \cite{Megretski:97, Seiler:14,Carrasco:19, Khong:21} and $\mathcal{L}_{2e}$-singular angle \cite{Chen:21_angle}.
+Hard-type notions are more common in state-space control theory, particularly in dissipativity theory \cite{Willems:72, Hill:80}.
+Dissipation inequalities are mostly of the hard type: incremental dissipativity \cite{Stan:07, Sepulchre:22_incremental, Verhoek:23, Liu:23}, differential dissipativity \cite{Forni:18}, and dynamic dissipativity \cite{Khong:22}, to name a few.

 The remainder of this paper is structured as follows.
 In Section~\ref{sec:preliminaries}, notation and preliminaries on signals and systems are provided.
 In Section~\ref{sec: srg}, we propose soft SRGs and hard SRGs for nonlinear systems and build their links with incremental positivity and incremental passivity.
-In Section~\ref{sec: main}, we establish the main results of this paper -- novel conditions for feedback stability analysis via separation of soft and hard SRGs.
-In addition, a detailed comparison is made between the proposed results and the existing soft SRG separation result.
+In Section~\ref{sec: main}, we establish the main results of this paper, novel conditions for feedback stability analysis via separation of soft and hard SRGs.
+A comparison is also made between the proposed results and the existing soft SRG separation result.
 Section~\ref{sec:conclusion} concludes this paper.